hdevilbiss/novela/content/post/how-not-to-git-merge-a-tale-of-the-evening-headache.md

 title = "How Not to Git Merge: A Tale of the Evening Headache"

 +++
-I don't know who else has done it, but I sure did it: a hasty merge commit into the production branch of a live app, which built assets that caused a white screen of death on your live site.
+I don't know who else has done it, but I sure did it: a hasty merge commit into the production branch of a live app, without looking at the preview site, building public-facing assets that caused a white screen of death on your live site.

 Why did it happen?
 Well, perhaps you used a spread operator (`...`) in JavaScript without trans-piling it?